archibald-carrion/CPU-verilog/readme.md

 - [ ] Finish registros.v file
 - [ ] Finish memoria.v file
 - [ ] Add a pipeline system (optional)
+- [ ] Implementation of the readmemh and writememh function (optional)
 ## Compilation & test running commands :
 There is a compile commend for each testbench file:
 ```